garrandall/popular-music-data/tracks/fall-in-love-with-me-bettye-swann.md

 For a love that's true
 Fall in love in me, yeah

-Baby, ooh, can't you see
+Baby, oh can't you see
 I need you, come to me
 Oh, baby, I know you're blue
 Don't worry, baby...